Betisman/knowledge_sharing_streams/texto.md

 - The contents of a file
 - An server HTTP request body
 - A server TCP connection
+- A client HTTP response body
 - A client TCP connection
-- An client HTTP response body
 - The changes on a database
 - A video stream
 - An audio stream